 Unexpected change can trigger it off.
 No routine.
 Doing new things or going to new places.

 What helps you cope better with change?

 People telling me before the change happens, task boards, breathing techniques, and music.

 With your transition from teenager into adulthood, do you feel like you get the support you need?

 I feel that at the moment yes.
 I’m going to look at my strengths and find out what job will suit me better.
 I’m also looking into courses.
 I have supportive people around me like my friends and family.

-I’d like to thank Megan for sharing her experiences and for being so positive amongst the challenges that she has faced.
-If you would like to know more about Megan’s story, then you can follow her on her Facebook page:
+I’d like to thank Megan for sharing her experiences.
+Likewise, if you would like to know more about Megan’s story, then you can follow her over on her Facebook page: